qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fProjects.md

     2. Clear explanation of approach and code runs (15%)
     3. clear summary of results (and/or difficulties) (15%)
     4. Well-organized, polished as a whole (10%)
-    5. Great delivery of content at the "shark Tank" session (10%)
+    5. Great delivery of content at the final demo session and the "shark tank" sessions (10%)
   - Good coding artifacts (40%)
   - Good video demo (Extra credits: 20%)